aefarrell/aefarrell.github.io/_posts/2020-12-05-gaussian_dispersion_example.md

 ## Gaussian Dispersion Model

 As the plume is carried downwind it will mix with the ambient air and the pollutant, carbon monoxide, will be dispersed.
-A simple model of this is a gaussian dispersion model, the derivation for which is sketched out as follows.
+A simple model of this is a Gaussian dispersion model, the derivation for which is sketched out as follows.

 ### A Differential Mass Balance

-Starting with a coordinate system centered at the top of the stack, emitting a mass flow of *Q* kg/s, which is assumed to be released from a point, the [advection-diffusion equation](https://en.wikipedia.org/wiki/Convection%E2%80%93diffusion_equation) for mass can be written as
+Starting with a coordinate system centred at the top of the stack, emitting a mass flow of *Q* kg/s, which is assumed to be released from a point, the [advection-diffusion equation](https://en.wikipedia.org/wiki/Convection%E2%80%93diffusion_equation) for mass can be written as

 $$ {\partial C \over \partial t} = - \nabla \cdot \mathbf{D} \cdot \nabla C + \nabla \cdot \mathbf{u} C $$